strayllama/Love_Letter_JS_group_Project/readme.md

 ## JavaScript Project Specs

+# Situation

+5 day Group project, after 3 weeks learning JavaScript.
+Paul, Oli, Rach, Kash. aka team PORK.

 # Browser Game

 Create a browser game based on an existing card or dice game.
 Model the game logic and then display it in the browser for a user to interact with.

 Make your own MVP with some specific goals to be achieved based on the game you choose to model.